WildfireGPT: Tailored Large Language Model for Wildfire Analysis: Methodology

 \section{Methodology}

-Our methodology comprises an LLM agent integrated with Retrieval-Augmented Generation (RAG), as illustrated in Figure \ref{fig: rag}.
-The agent first interacts with the user to create a profile and develop an action plan.
-Then, the RAG enhances the LLM's response by providing additional information, such as climate projections and scientific literature along with the agent-generated context.
+Our methodology comprises an LLM agent integrated with Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval, gao2023retrieval}, as illustrated in Figure \ref{fig: rag}.
+The agent transitions from a user profile module, a planning module to an analyst module: the agent first interacts with the user to create a profile and develop an action plan; then, the RAG enhances the LLM's response by providing additional information, such as climate projections and scientific literature along with the agent-generated context.
+Appendix~\ref{app: interface} demonstrates an example of the chat interface.